-Rural mental health caregivers on a farm face a plethora of challenges in addition to difficulties associated with caregiving for another individual.
+Farm families may face mental health challenges due to financial instability from natural disasters, trade upheavals, and illness or injury (Reed & Claunch, 2020).
+Rural caregivers (those responsible for taking care of one or more individuals, for example youth or disabled adults) on a farm face a plethora of challenges in addition to difficulties associated with caregiving for another individual.
 Isolation is a large problem, which makes the development of a support group a priority.
-The farming population is aging causing other problems to emerge.
-Rural elderly living on farms are more likely to have physical or chronic diseases, live in poverty, and live alone than their urban counterparts.
+Additionally, the farming population is aging, causing other problems to emerge.

 Virginia Cooperative Extension materials are available for public use, reprint, or citation without further permission, provided the use includes credit to the author and to Virginia Cooperative Extension, Virginia Tech, and Virginia State University.